VeronikaKerman/ChickenAtomics/README.md

 All multimode NTRs featuring LH2/LF switching are converted to LH2/NH3.

 The Neptune, Scylla and Poseidon LA-NTRs are stripped of their oxidizer augmented mode and given NH3 modes instead.
+The Stubber was left unmodified.

 The Deliverance lightbulb rocket has been extended with ammonia mode.